ogurcan/blockchain/ethereum/local-private-network/README.md

 $ sh ./bin/init.sh
 ```

+> Note that the initialization should only be done one time since it overrides the genesis block.

 ## Interact with the Node

-We can interact with the node through [the Geth JavaScript console](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console).
+All interactions with the node is handled through [the Geth JavaScript console](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console).

 To do so first enter: